Housing and Dining agreement

 Please review the following reasons a student can be exempt from the Residency Requirement.
 All but three exemptions requires the student to fill out the Residential Verification Form, no later than 30 days prior to Move-in, and submit any additional supporting documents required to the Office of Residence Life.

-Exemptions that do not require the completion of the Residential Verification Form.
+Exemptions that do not require the completion of the Residential Verification Form are listed below, as long as one or more are met by Aug.
+26, 2019.

 - Have completed four semesters of on-campus residency